quickgrid/ai-resources/README.md

 Various resources for AI, Deep Learning, Computer Vision, Computer Graphics, Programming etc. for my learning purposes.

-**WARNING:** Notes here may not be fully correct or best approaches.
-These should be verified with other sources.

 ## Table of Contents

 | Section | Description |